 “These fresh Islamic finance analytics mark the beginning of a new approach in our industry which promotes a culture of industry-driven research modelled around case-study building which is supported by global practitioners’ insights and perspectives.
 We are particularly delighted with the roundtable debate which cross-examined our report findings and discussed an interesting plan for the way forward,” said Dr. Hatim El Tahir, Director of the Deloitte Islamic Finance Knowledge Center in the Middle East.

-Examining six key markets of Saudi Arabia, the UAE, Bahrain, Malaysia, Indonesia and Pakistan, the report identifies practice gaps and product offerings, and suggests ways to complement one another.
+Examining five key markets of Saudi Arabia, the UAE, Bahrain, Malaysia and Indonesia, the report identifies practice gaps and product offerings, and suggests ways to complement one another.
 Among the findings the study observes that Takaful product offerings and diversity of products are lacking, and that the Takaful business is by far underpenetrated in the six countries examined.